 Across her projects, she collaborates with graduate students, clinicians, teachers, and academics, implements qualitative, quantitative, and mixed methods research designs, and disseminates research to participants, scholars, and practitioners using a variety of methods (e.g., papers, presentations, and websites).
 Importantly, her project findings contribute to developments in the fields of mixed method research, program evaluation, qualitative research, and assessment.
 She currently serves as associate editor of the Journal of Mixed Methods Research (JMMR)

-and as President of the Mixed Methods International Research Association (MMIRA)
+and as Past President of the Mixed Methods International Research Association (MMIRA)

 .
 Students are an integral part of her program of research.
 Their contributions are recognized in the many publications and presentations that include them in lead and co-author roles.